 At the end of the 1994 Conference, many comments were made as to how smoothly the Conference went in comparison to the years before.
 For the first time in CoDA's history, all of the agenda items were completed by adjournment.
 Much of the success of this Conference was attributed to the new method of conducting the business meeting.
-One of the last actions of the Conference was when the Conference Committee made a motion #94079 "That we recommend the 1995 Service Conference use the Community Interactive Method for its Conference."
+One of the last actions of the Conference was when the Conference Committee made a motion # 94079 "That we recommend the 1995 Service Conference use the Community Interactive Method for its Conference."
 This motion passed unanimously.
-As a result of this motion, this is the method the Board used to conduct business at the 1995 Service Conference.
-It has been used ever since.
+Motion# 96102 was passed to adopt the Community Problem Solving Method for all future conferences.